LinuxForHealth/health-analytics/ascvd-fhir-data-extraction/README.md

 It can also be run in kubernetes using kubernetes.yaml.
 However, you will first need to update two values in that file:

+`<<INGRESS_CLASS>>` - Update this to match the ingress class for your target cloud environment.

-<<INGRESS_SUBDOMAIN>> - Update this to point to your kubernetes ingress subdomain.
+`<<INGRESS_SUBDOMAIN>>` - Update this to point to your kubernetes ingress subdomain.
 If you prefer, you can replace the entire "host" value for the ingress.

-<<GROUP>> - Update this to match the group value used above when building docker.
+`<<GROUP>>` - Update this to match the group value used above when building docker.

 After updating these two parameters, you can deploy the ASCVD FHIR Data Extraction API using